Hastings Lifeboat Station: History

 This has funded two lifeboats, the first being assigned to Hastings in 2018, 13-28 Richard and Caroline Colton (ON 1335).

 In 2018, photographer Jack Lowe made images of the lifeboat and crew at Hastings Lifeboat Station using his Edwardian plate-glass camera.
 An image of Sloane Phillips, Deputy Second Coxswain, has been accessioned into the collection at the Royal Maritime Museum at Greenwich.

+On 1 October 2025, following a strategic review of resources across the UK, the RNLI announced that the Hastings lifeboat 13-28 Richard and Caroline Colton (ON 1335) would be withdrawn from Hastings in 2027, for redeployment elsewhere.
+The station will be receiving one of the new Mk.4 Atlantic-class Inshore lifeboats.

 Notable rescues

 On 31 March 1943, Hastings lifeboat Cyril and Lilian Bishop (ON 740) was called to the aid of H.M.
 Trawler Caulonia, stranded off Jury's Gap, 10 miles east of Hastings, in a WSW gale, with rough seas and heavy swell.
-All kinds of obstacles had to be removed from the beach following Defence work.
+All kinds of obstacles had to be removed from the beach following War Defence work.
 The lifeboat was eventually run down the beach just as an enormous wave hit, and the boat was flung back on the beach.
 Finally the boat was launched, and made to the Caulonia.
 17 men had already left in a liferaft.
 With wreckage all around, Coxswain Muggeridge managed to bring the lifeboat alongside for 30 minutes while the remaining seven crew were rescued.
 For this service, Coxswain John Muggeridge and Motor Mechanic William Hilder were both awarded the RNLI Bronze Medal.
 Only days after the rescue, Muggeridge was killed when his fishing boat hit a sea mine, and Hilder died in an air raid two months later.